matthaeusheer/docker-demo/task1/task1.md

 ##2) A real-world scenario using Jenkins

+This task will show how easy it is to fire up _any_ application in an instance with a single command - a common thing using docker.
+Additionally we are going to learn about attached / detached mode and how to run commands in and enter containers to sniff around.

 **Fire up an instance of a jenkins image in just a second and play around with it**
 ```
 docker run -p 8080:8080 -p 50000:50000 jenkins/jenkins